wulkano/Kap/docs/plugins.md

 ## Removing your Kap plugin

-Since npm doesn't allow you to remove packages from the registery, Kap filters out deprecated packages in the plugin list.
+Since npm doesn't allow you to remove packages from the registry, Kap filters out deprecated packages in the plugin list.

 When you are ready to retire your Kap plugin, simply run `npm deprecate kap-plugin "Deprecated"`.